 - ‘Substitution of critical or toxic materials in products and for optimised performance’

 - ‘Product and services design for the circular economy’

 The primary focus of the adaptation is on metal and mineral raw materials.
 Bio-base and polymer materials are covered in view of their substitution potential and other materials in the context of multi-material product recycling.
 In addition, the AMIS Programme includes a solid package of courses and project work in innovation and entrepreneurship.

 Students’ mobility is an integrated part of the two-year programme, during which they will study at two of the consortium partner universities.
 Upon completion of the programme, students will receive a double degree.

 The AMIS Master Programme will enable young professionals to become change agents with an entrepreneurial mindset, able to safeguard the sustainability of raw materials throughout the industrial and research landscape.

-The selection of the students will be processed in March 2023 and the students will informed about their status in April 2023.
-The start of the academic years is between the end of August 2023 and October 2023 depending which university you will be enrolled at.
+The selection of the students will be processed in March 2024 and the students will informed about their status starting March 22nd, 2024 with a a 3-day response window.
+The start of the academic years is between the end of August 2024 and October 2024 depending which university you will be enrolled at.
 The number of study places available is limited and the application process is highly competitive.

 Who can apply?